 However, Murray found the allegations warranted further discovery and litigation and deferred their claims for “post-election consideration.”

 After the election, the voters sued Benson for allegedly violating their constitutional rights by failing to conduct the election according to the Michigan Constitution and election code.

 Benson, represented by the office of Michigan Attorney General Dana Nessel, a Democrat, sought twice to have the case thrown out.

 Both of Benson’s motions for summary disposition were denied by Murray.

 As the case dragged on into 2022, Benson’s third motion for summary disposition was granted by a different Court of Claims judge, Thomas Cameron.

 In January, before the plaintiffs’ counsel was able to complete discovery, Cameron dismissed the case.

-Attorneys for Benson successfully argued that the alleged improper use of the private funding for partisan purposes could not now be challenged because the election is over, and the case is therefore moot.
+Attorneys for Benson successfully argued that the alleged improper use of the private funding for partisan purposes couldn’t now be challenged because the election was over, and the case was, therefore, moot.